andreasmuelder/statecharts.online/chapters/02-states-transitions-and-events.md

 title: States, Transitions, and Events
 layout: chapter
 description: Understand the core building blocks of statecharts — states, transitions, and events — and how they define behavior and flow.
+faqs:
+  - question: What is a state in a statechart?
+    answer: >
+      A state is a specific mode or situation the system can be in.
+States can execute entry, do, and exit actions to react to lifecycle changes.
+  - question: What is a transition?
+    answer: >
+      A transition connects two states and defines when and why the system moves between them, typically triggered by an event and optionally guarded by a condition.
+  - question: What are events?
+    answer: >
+      Events are signals that something happened.
+They can be incoming, outgoing, or timed; some tools also support pseudo-events like always/every cycle.
+  - question: In what order do actions run during a transition?
+    answer: >
+      First exit actions of the current state, then transition actions, then entry actions of the target state.
+  - question: Can events carry data?
+    answer: >
+      Yes.
+Events may include payloads that provide context, like an identifier or measurement value.
 ---

 At the heart of every statechart are **states**, **transitions**, and **events**.
 These core elements describe how your system behaves, how it reacts, and how it evolves over time in response to inputs.
 Let's break them down step by step.